Lost in Time: A New Temporal Benchmark for VideoLLMs: Problems in Video MCQA Benchmarks

 \subsection{Does Vision Matter?}

 Video benchmarks must be designed to prevent questions from being answered solely through common sense reasoning.
 Modern LLMs possess strong reasoning skills, which can exploit the information within the question and candidate sets in MCQA video language evaluation benchmarks.
-This introduces substantial textual bias in the results, as models might correctly answer questions without leveraging the video content.
+This creates textual bias, enabling models to answer questions without leveraging the video content.

-To examine the textual bias, we evaluate the performance of text-only LLMs on MVBench, as shown in Tab.~\ref{tab:mvbench_text_bias}.
-Our findings show that LLMs can eliminate incompatible candidates easily, greatly outperforming a random model.
-A text-only model achieves even competitive results across four tasks with video-language models without using video input.
-For example, Llama 3 performs nearly on par with 44.5\% compared to the video-language model Tarsier, which achieves 46.5\% on the \textit{Action Count} task.
-This goes beyond the four tasks, as Llama 3 achieves an average performance across all 20 tasks of 38.1\%, which is 10.8\% higher than the random chance baseline of 27.3\%.
-We have identified three key sources of this textual bias.
+We analyze the impact of textual bias on MVBench in Table~\ref{tab:mvbench_text_bias}.
+We evaluate the performance of state-of-the-art text-only LLMs, Llama 3~\citep{dubey2024llama3herdmodels}, and multi-modal LLMs such as Gemini 1.5 Pro~\citep{geminiteam2024gemini15unlockingmultimodal}, GPT-4o~\citep{openai2024gpt4technicalreport} and Tarsier~\citep{wang2024tarsierrecipestrainingevaluating}.
+Our findings reveal that LLMs can eliminate incompatible candidates easily, greatly outperforming the random baseline.
+Models using only text achieve competitive results compared to video-language models across these four tasks (Action Count, Unexpected Action, Action Antonym, and Episodic Reasoning).
+For instance, Gemini 1.5 Pro achieves an average performance of 62.3\% using text-only, compared to Tarsier-34B's 67.4\% using videos.
+Additionally, we verify an 85.3\% agreement between Tarsier-34B's correct text and video responses, confirming its strong reliance on textual biases in MVBench.
+This goes beyond the four tasks, as Gemini Pro 1.5 achieves an average performance across all 20 tasks of 38.2\% {with text-only}, which is 10.9\% higher than the random chance baseline of 27.3\%.
+Similarly, for NextQA in Table \ref{tab:tarsier_nextqa}, Tarsier achieves 47.6\% performance across the whole dataset, an increase of 27.6\% over the random baseline.
+We have identified three key sources of this textual bias on MVBench: